Beckhauser/beckhauser/README.md

 - 🔭 I’m currently working on [Projuris](https://www.projuris.com.br/) as a Java Developer

-- 🌱 I’m currently learning server-side stuffs
+- 🌱 I’m currently learning about Spring and server-side stuffs

 - ⚡ Fun fact: I have 4 cats